 Stirling Point & Foveaux Walkway

 Located at the beginning of State Highway 1, Stirling Point is famous for its signpost, which has featured in thousands of photographs with tourists from all around the world.
-While there check out the popular Foveaux Walkway – an easy coastal walk through to Lookout Point – watch for Southern Right Whales.
+While there, check out the popular Foveaux Walkway – an easy coastal walk through to Lookout Point – and watch for Southern Right Whales.

 Check out our Southland events calendar and find out what is coming up so you can plan your trip south.View